 Have you ever stopped and thought about how much damage your wardrobe is actually doing to the environment?
 I hadn’t until recently when I began packing for a trip to Ibiza, when I opened my already brimming wardrobe to see what I had to wear.
 I had 4 or 5 bin bag equivalents filled with summer clothes, many of which still had tags on or had only been worn once.
 In all honesty, I had NO idea just how many clothes I actually own and that’s without all that is still left at my parents.

 It made me feel really guilty about how much of a consumer I’ve become; buying clothes in bulk in the sales for the following year, owning more shoes than any girl ever needs and worst of all, not even realising the issue I have!

-    After deciding what to pack and making the most out of what I actually own; you’ll be pleased to know all I bought for the Ibiza trip I only bought a new pair of pyjamas’ and three or four pairs of old ones went into a clothing recycle bank.
+After deciding what to pack and making the most out of what I actually own; you’ll be pleased to know that all I bought for the Ibiza trip was a new pair of pyjamas’ as three or four pairs of old ones went into a clothing recycle bank.

 But, I have now realised I need to be more conscious of what I order and here’s how I’m going to do that: